 In the past few years, crowdsourcing has seen it's uses rise, through funding, Q&A, tasks or even resources.
 We're not alien to crowdsourcing, but the concept of using crowdsourced answers and only crowdsourced responses is a subject which is approached with caution.

-One brand putting this theory to the test today is on our doorstep in London.
-Our client, The Casino at The Empire on Leicester square is today performing the world's first #SocialCasino Experiment - which asks one question:
+One brand putting this theory to the test today on the Sports Stadium in Huddersfield.
+Meanwhile, our client, The Casino at The Empire on Leicester square is today performing the world's first #SocialCasino Experiment - which asks one question:

 Can the crowd help one player successfully make the best decisions with £1,000 of the Casino's money?